RodneyShag/Interview_solutions/Solutions/Cracking the Coding Interview/Route Between Nodes.md

 }
 ```

+Time/Space Complexity same as [BFS](https://github.com/RodneyShag/Interview_solutions/blob/master/Solutions/Cracking%20the%20Coding%20Interview/Breadth-First%20Search.md)

 ### Improvement

-- If this was an _undirected_ graph, we could do bi-directional BFS to improve runtime.
+If this was an _undirected_ graph, we could do Bidirectional Search to improve runtime.